javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 }(); // <-- can't call Function Declaration immediately
 ```

-So the brackets are needed to show Javascript that the function is created in the context of another expression, and hence it's a Function Expression.
+So the brackets are needed to show JavaScript that the function is created in the context of another expression, and hence it's a Function Expression.
 Needs no name and can be called immediately.

-There are other ways to tell Javascript that we mean Function Expression:
+There are other ways to tell JavaScript that we mean Function Expression:

 ```js run
 // Ways to create IIFE